Chemical Vapor Deposition

 CHEMICAL VAPOR DEPOSITION (CVD) is an international peer-reviewed journal dealing with the chemistry, physics, and engineering of chemical vapor deposition and related technologies, and is published in English.
 An interdisciplinary approach from authors is encouraged.
 The chemistry and physics of metal-, semiconductor-, and ceramic-CVD precursors forms a core area of interest, as do the physical parameters of the process itself, and the characteristics and performances of the deposited materials.
-CVD publishes stringently refereed Reviews, Full Papers, and Short Communications, along with Essays, news items, correspondence, book reviews, and a conference calendar.
+CVD publishes stringently refereed Reviews, Full Papers, and Short Communications, along with Essays, and correspondence.
 CVD is published twelve times a year.

 Submission of Manuscripts

-On notification of acceptance of your manuscript for publication, a diskette, zip disk, or CD-ROM containing the final (revised) version should be sent to the editor.
-The software and hardware used should be specified (including the number of the version of the word-processing program).
+On notification of acceptance of your manuscript for publication, a file containing the final (revised) version should be sent to the editor.
 Word is preferred for the text file which should contain the text, references, figure captions, and tables.
-Please also save the text file in RTF format.
 Figures should be supplied in electronic form, preferably as TIF or EPS files of at least 300 dpi resolution if color or half-tone images.
 Line drawings and plots should be saved as Word-embedded files.
 The original files should also be included.

 Language: Papers must be written in clear and correct English.

 Reprints can be ordered when the proofs are returned to the publisher.Reprints rates are also available from the Editorial Office on request.